Capacity, Consolidation

 Pull your current enrollment by school and your official capacity figures.
 Any format works.
 The session covers how to set up the analysis from whatever data you have.

-Track C is most valuable when you arrive with a specific boundary, consolidation, or safety planning question your district is actively facing.
+Track C is most valuable when you arrive with a specific consolidation, boundary, or safety planning question your district is actively facing.
 Marci builds sessions around real problems.

 Your registration covers all three tracks